Isaackaayyy/English-Premier-League-Match-Analysis-2023-2024-Season/README.md

 Opponent - The team they faced
 Result - Either Win, Draw or Loss Some other variables include Sh, SoT, Gls, FK, PK Objective
 Explore the scrapped dataset to uncover interesting patterns, relationships, or insights.
-Use statistical analysis and visualization techniques to present your findings.
+Present your findings using statistical analysis and visualization techniques.

 Initial Analysis
 Familiarize yourself with the dataset.
 What does each column represent?
 Provide descriptive statistics for key variables.

-Data Cleaning (if ecessary)
+Data Cleaning (if necessary)
 Check for and handle missing values, outliers, or any inconsistencies in the data.

 Question Formulation
 Develop at least 12 original and meaningful questions you’d want to get more insight on from the dataset.
 These should be questions that interest you personally.

-Exploratory Data Analyss & Visualization
+Exploratory Data Analysis & Visualization
 Perform EDA on the dataset
 Create visualizations that help answer your questions.
-Use different and appropriate charts such as histograms, line charts, scatter plots, bar plots, etc in your your visualization.
+Use different and appropriate charts such as histograms, line charts, scatter plots, bar plots, etc in your visualization.

 Insights
 What did you find?
 Were there any surprises?